-I’m a PhD student in Computer Science at the Networks and Mobile Systems Group (NMS) of MIT CSAIL.
-My research is focused on computer networks and distributed systems.
-I’m advised by Prof. Mohammad Alizadeh.
+I’m a PhD student in Computer Science at the Networks and Mobile Systems Group (NMS) of MIT CSAIL, advised by Prof. Mohammad Alizadeh.
+My research lies in computer networks and distributed systems.
 I received my SM from MIT in 2020 and my BS in Computer Science from Peking University in 2018.